 November 30 — Officials say the man who died after being contacted by a Loveland Police officer killed himself.
 The Larimer County Coroner's Office concluded that 40-year-old David Matthew Harper died of a self-inflicted gunshot wound to the head and classified his death as a suicide.
 The shooting happened after Harper was involved in a rollover crash.
 The Larimer County Sheriff's Office says he was holding a pistol when the officer arrived and fired, prompting the officer to fire back.

 November 29 — One man is dead after a car chase involving an alleged stolen vehicle.
 Adams County Sheriff's Office deputies attempted to stop the vehicle in the early morning hours near Watkins, Colo.
 A preliminary investigation found that the driver allegedly fired at deputies several times before the suspect was shot.
 The man was identified as Keith Alan Bruce, 40, of Westminster.
 No deputies were injured.
+District Attorney Dave Young announced in May 2020 that the officer, identified as Deputy Kyle Bacon, was legally justified in using his firearm when he shot Bruce.

 November 24 — At least one officer shot and injured a man while responding to a disturbance in Estes Park.
 A Larimer County Sheriff's deputy and a police officer learned a woman was trapped inside a house where a man was shooting a gun, according to the Larimer County Sheriff's office.
 When officers arrived at about 2:45 a.m. and approached the man, shots were fired, officials said.
 The suspect, later identified as 54-year-old Edward Daniel Seguin, was injured and flown to the hospital for treatment.
 No deputies were injured.
 Seguin was released from the hospital following treatment is now in police custody.
 Police said he was booked into the Larimer County Jail.
 Seguin is being investigated on several charges including possession of a weapon by a previous offender and domestic violence.